codengine/SOTFEdit/README.md

 - Set stats for Virginia & Kelvin
 - Move Kelvin & Virginia to Player or each other
 - Regrow Trees selectively (All, Removed, Half-Chopped, Stumps)
+- Reset containers, crates and pickups in caves and open world
 - Backup changed files automatically
 - ... more features are planned